If you are wondering how you should take care of your indoor bamboo plant then let me tell you the process is very simple and affordable.

 10. Trimming while necessary:

-If you are one of them and want to keep your plant to its present height then one thing you can do is to trim it carefully so that it remains to its present height for a longer time.
+If you are one of them and want to keep your plant to its present height then one thing you can do is to trim it carefully so that it remains in its present height for a longer time.

 You can also use those cutout stalks for planting again.
 Though trimming process needs extreme care as wrong trimming can result into delayed growth of the plant.